-The ARB must postpone a hearing upon request if the hearing starts two hours or more after its scheduled start time for parties not represented by an agent or if the protest is reassigned to a different ARB panel.
+The ARB must postpone a hearing upon request if the hearing starts two hours or more after its scheduled start time or if the protest is reassigned to a different ARB panel.

 Below are suggestions to prepare for your protest before the ARB.

 The ARB's hearing procedures must be posted in a prominent place in the room in which hearings are held.
 An ARB typically meets at the appraisal office.
 Generally, an ARB does not have its own staff or office.
 It may, however, employ legal counsel or use the services of the county attorney.
 An ARB may also retain an appraiser certified by the Texas Appraiser Licensing and Certification Board for instruction in valuation.

 ARB members cannot discuss your case with anyone outside of the hearing.
 Generally, protest hearings are open to the public and anyone can sit in and listen to the case.
 A closed hearing is allowed on the joint motion of you and the chief appraiser if either intends to disclose proprietary or confidential information at the hearing.